-The Ambrosian Carnival is Milan’s largest festival, always taking place on a Saturday in Milan’s most iconic destinations.
+The Ambrosian Carnival is Milan’s largest festival, always taking place on a Saturday in February every year.

 Often centralized in Pizza del Duomo, there is also a parade that routes Palestro, Piazza San Babila, Corso Europa, Piazza Fontana, and Piazza Beccaria showcasing clowns, jugglers, and pantomimes, who perform in their characteristic costumes.

-In addition to these street performances, there are concerts, music, and dances by local artists and performers spreading the Christmas joy into every corner of the city.
+In addition to these street performances, there are concerts, music, and dances by local artists and performers spreading the holiday joy into every corner of the city.

 The seasonal street food during this carnival is also an exhibit of its own– chiacchiere, which is a raved delicacy consisting of crispy strips of dough covered with honey or chocolate.